una/personal-goals/happy-moments/happy-moments.md

 12/06/2015
 ---
 On the way back from the Eiffel Tower with Rebecca and Alice, Alice and I stopped by this *huge* department store with a 6-story Christmas tree and a beautiful rooftop view of the city.

+12/07/2015
+---
+I wrote up my holiday cards while flying back home from Paris today.
+It was really nice.

+12/08/2015
+---
+Today I played with gold acrylics and blue watercolor paint to make little textured globes for holiday cards.
+I must say they look great :) and it was so calming

+12/09/2015
+---
+We had a holiday potluck at work today.
+So much food!
+And it was all delicious!
+And then a bunch of us watched the holiday episodes of The Office.

+12/10/2015
+---
+Bithound came out with their annual list of "20 JS Developers to Follow this Year" and I was on the list!
+With a bunch of really amazing developers.